Getting Started with PDI

 Right-click and delete the hop between the Read Sales Data step and Write to Database steps.

-Create a hop between the Filter Rows step and the Write to Database step.
+Create a hop between the Filter Rows step and Write to Database step.

 In the dialog box that appears, select Result is TRUE.